feyzanurkucuk/bitirme1/README.md

-# bitirme /nail-biting detection using computer vision
+# nail-biting detection using computer vision